HITECHCRIME/HC_SG108_Children_of_Narcissus/README.md

 SIGN OF DAYS WHEN I CHOOSE MY ROAD
 FOR MY OWN SAKE, FACING THE ENLIGHTENMENT
+OVER NEWLY FOUND ignorant? (they knew side (the) effects)

+SIGN OF DAYS WHEN I CHOOSE MY ROAD
+FOR MY OWN SAKE, FACING THE ENLIGHTENMENT
-OVER NEWLY FOUND ignorant? (they knew side (the) effects) BROKE THROUGH THE CRACK WITH FORCED )sliced through the neck with thoughts FULFILLING AN AGENDA bleeding straight to cup of things AWAY FROM YOU, now i’m doing that
+OVER NEWLY FOUND ignorant? (they knew side (the) effects)

+BROKE THROUGH THE CRACK WITH FORCED )sliced through the neck with thoughts FULFILLING AN AGENDA bleeding straight to cup of things AWAY FROM YOU, now i’m doing that